pouya1212/ssl-guided-ldm-duv-breast-cancer/README.md

 Experiments using 5-fold cross-validation demonstrate that our method achieves **96.47% accuracy** and reduces the **FID score to 45.72**, significantly outperforming class-conditioned baselines.

-> **Conference Acceptance:** This paper has been accepted for the **IEEE International Symposium on Biomedical Imaging (ISBI) 2026 (https://biomedicalimaging.org/2026/)**, London, UK, and will be presented in the corresponding session.
 ---

 ## Method Overview